Avadhiarya/QR_Generator/README.md

 ## Features

 - Generate QR codes for any text or URL.
-- Download the generated QR code as an image.
 - Responsive design for mobile and desktop.

 ## Demo